Hot peppers come in a large range of shapes, colors, and spiciness. Here’s how to grow hot peppers successfully in your garden!

 If you’re growing hot peppers that are heirloom varieties, you can save seeds to plant again the following season.
 Pepper blossoms are self-pollinating, although there can occasionally be cross-pollination.
 The majority of non-hybrid peppers will have seed that will reproduce the parent plant.
 Only save seed from ripe peppers.
 Cut the stem off of a ripe pepper.
 Slit the pepper down the side and scoop out the seed.

 If you are saving seed from hot peppers, wear gloves to protect your skin and mucus membranes from the hot capsaicin oil on the seeds.
 Put the seeds in a paper envelope or a paper bag to finish drying fully.
 Label the container so you don’t forget what kind of pepper they are.
 Wear gloves when planting.
 The capsaicin is strongest in the seeds of the pepper.
+For more on saving pepper seeds, go here.

 Try easy to grow hot peppers this season